Fairmont Chateau Laurier

 9:00 am Session 1: Building on Disruption: Our National Strategy

-Canada needs to embrace data-led innovation to create an engine of innovation and national prosperity.
-What are the essential investments required to leverage Canadian talent in big data, AI and machine learning, and use it to better compete in the global economy?
+The recent budget made clear Canada’s intention to embrace data-led innovation to create an engine of innovation and national prosperity.
+What are the essential next steps required to leverage Canadian talent in big data, AI and machine learning, and use it to better compete in the global economy?
 How can we build the national digital and supercomputing infrastructure required to lead in this race?
 Where do we have a lead that we can build on?

 9:45 am Sue Paish, President & CEO, LifeLabs